jonashaefele/audiopen-obsidian/README.md

 - [x] map tags to notes (link to notes)
 - [x] add toggle audiopen tags to notes or tags
 - [x] set folder in plugin settings
-- [?] add folder support
 - [x] add template functionality
 - [ ] update docs
 - [ ] update landing page
 - [ ] publish plugin
 - [ ] submit plugin for release
 - [ ] update wipe and buffer functionality on website

-## Example Use cases

-- add quick thoughts to your notes by talking to your Google assistant
-- capture a note every time you like a song on Spotify
-- capture a note every time you react to a slack message with a pencil emoji
-- change or add notes any time you do any action on any other app

 ## Setting up the plugin